 You Are My One And Only

 Mum and dad didn't know that they carried a fatal, ultra-rare genetic condition, and my younger brother and sister died when I was a child.
 But my genes are unaffected.
-After my parents died, I photographed the house I grew up in to tell this story and to explore my own identity.
+After my parents died, I photographed the house I grew up in to tell this story and to explore my own sense of self.

 In the years following the death of my siblings, mum used to say to me: "You are my one and only."
 This phrase always felt finely balanced between love and loss.
 I became an only child, and I stopped being the eldest.
 But I felt that I was neither.

 Part of my project is set in the present, where I photographed the house just as I had found it.
 I also photographed objects I found there in order to give them a voice.
-Some were X-rayed (by Hugh Turvey) to reveal their inner workings.
+Some were X-rayed (a collaboration with Hugh Turvey) to reveal their inner workings.
+I then collected up the dust in the house and took it to the University of Cambridge to examine it under an electron microscope, as if I was trying to look at the DNA of the house.

 When the house was finally empty, I had it scanned using LiDAR technology.
 These images are very different and they feel like digital visions from the future.
 In making them, I wanted to pass through the walls and to feel the fabric of the building atomising and slowly peeling away: as if, just for a moment, I might somehow glimpse the ghosts contained within it.